Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >Brawny: Being that this is H.I.M. tech we're getting, I'm not surprised the effort it takes to get all this done.

 >Kid: I've got it all.

 >Hacker: Move onto the next target.

 The data miner made a faint beep that confirmed it gathered enough data to recreate the schematics for an experimental H.I.M. weapon.
 Feeling accomplished, Kid held the storage chip in front of the rest of the crew.
 It was swiftly snatched by Gangster, who dropped into this coat pocket to suggest that the crew should move on already.
 Vanguard needed to work their way down to the lower levels.
 The outline of the plan mapped a stair way at the end of the hall.
 This led to the basement level where the other asset should be found.
 It was a large storage room filled with columns of shipments that were soon to be moved to their next destination.
 This night was the only available time frame to extract this particular asset out of here.
 Kid did his thing to find where it was located, which was behind a enclosed alcove within the storage area. {{Buttercup}} and Brawny made their way towards the mechanized doors.
 They couldn't lay a finger as the doors themselves were popped open by Hacker.

 >Hacker: I'm saving us the time.

 The rest of the vanguard took point in the storage room as {{Buttercup}} and Brawny made their way into the alcove.
 Nothing out of the ordinary in the room was obvious except a large crate towards the back.
 Brawny walked up to the crate.
 The letters "H.I.M." was clearly etched across the top section of the crate, by the handle.
 He worked his hand to flip the handle out of its inlay cut out to a standing position to get a firm grip.
 As soon has he had lifted the crate a millimeter off its position, the mechanized doors loudly slammed right behind {{Buttercup}} with the facility's alarm sounding off.

 The sudden exposure caused each member to tense up, but they knew what they got themselves into.
 Jobs like these hardly have a smooth happy ending.
 Hacker was able to unlock the doors, but the slam made it impossible to activate the motors to pull the halves apart.
 The doors had been sabotaged as they've violated standard building policies.
 The two inside had to pull the halves apart themselves.
 After pulling the crate though the busted door, vanguard had made their way out towards the exit hallway, past another security doorway with a barely lit exit sign.
 The hallway opened to a small section of side benches and consoles, but beyond those, it narrowed towards a turn at the end.
 A turn that brought the crew in full view of the Amiba guards making their way from the opposite end that led to the rendezvous point.
 The first sight of them was brought with bullets hailing towards vanguard, forcing the crew to backtrack into the storage area.
 The security doorway had already slammed shut by an AmIba specialist coming for them.

-The job soon took a disastrous turn as bullets flew down the corridor, where some were ricocheting off the security door.
+The job took a disastrous turn as bullets flew down the corridor, where some were ricocheting off the security door.
 AmIba guards must have brought in they’re H.I.M. issued tech just for this hit.
 All it took was one stray ricocheting into the eye socket of the poor bastard carrying the schematic documents.
 Gangster slumped back against the wall, loosening his grip on his weapon to use the rest of his final moments to maneuver the chip out from his coat pocket but his arm went limp, as did his entire body.
 The chip was snatch by Kid, who took cover behind the thin corner that narrows the hallway.
 The vanguard was locked down.

 >Gangster Girl: You fucked us!
 You fucking fucked us!